salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

     <script type="module" src="/session.js"></script>
 ```

-13) Finally, goto localhost:8080/docket/upload, select the /dist folder and upload it.
+13) Finally, goto `localhost:8080/docket/upload`, select the /dist folder and upload it.
 Glob it!

 14) If successful, the app should run in Landscape, with no inspection console errors!

-14)

-> npx @uribt/create-landscape-app
-> cd echo/ui
-> npm install @urbit/http-api
-> in package.json, add "homepage": /apps/echo"
-> add ~[%echo] to desk.bill (!!)
-- For our backend, we will just use delta.hoon!
-    - WE need to communicate via HTTP GET and PUT.
-    - eyre recieves and puts HTTP GET and PUTs.

-cd ../desk
-- copy over the mark and sur files for %delta
+**Other Notes:**

 - we will do our $json conversion in our mark.
 It comes in from Eyre, and goes to the gall app.
 We use the ++grab $json arm.

-- use JON: you give it an example, and it attempts to prodcue a reparser!!
+- use **JON**: you give it an example, and it attempts to prodcue a reparser!!
 - by default, our running server points to localhost:8080/apps/echo
 - what is a docket file? it helps Landscape's GRID load your app.
 Its like a readme and config file put together.
     - glob field:
         - glob-http: we have build a traditional site
         - glob-ames: if you want to distribute everything over ames.
             - doesn't work for fakezods...(not connected to ames!)
         - glob-site: we will serve from urbit directly.

-- we need to get all our desk files (there are hundreds).
-> cp -r ../../zod/base/mar/* mar
-> cp -r ../../zod/base/lib/* lib
-> cp -r ../../zod/base/sur/* sur

--if you try to commit this desk...it will fail.
-Because docket-0 is not there.
-This is a landscape file, not an urbit file.

 - update your binary ./zod/.run next

-- npm run build...remmber to change <script tags to type module>

-- when the app is running, we need to get %docket globularo....we need to upload our built library files??  /docket/upload

-- also need
-    - /mar/bill.hoon
-    - /mar/mime.hoon
-    - /lib/default-agent.hoon
-    - -/lib/
-        - debug.hoon
-        - skeleton.hoon

-lidlut-tabwed-pillex-ridrup

 ### Agent and Arvo Commands in Dojo: